brittaniSavery/siba-league-site-v2/frontend/src/content/rules/proRules.md

 These Reward Points will go to the teams with the worst record in order of highest **points**.
 The highest amount of points would go to the worst team.
 Then the next amount would go to the 2nd worst team and so on until all the penalized teams pick are accounted for.

-### Additional Salary

-If teams that are over the Luxury Tax Cap for 2 consecutive seasons by $25 million and do not have reward points then $10 million will be added to salary.
+### Further Penalites if Draft Picks Unavailable

+If a team remains over the luxury tax for two season and has no draft picks, they will face the following penalties.

+1. No future draft picks can be traded until they get under the cap
+2. All future picks are last in the round until they get under the cap.
+3. Unbalanced trades are blocked.
+This means that in all trades you must send more money than you would receive.

-### Current Luxury Cap Standings
+### Current Salary Cap Standings

 Each team may be under or over the league's luxury tax cap.
 If the total amount of a team's salaries are over the luxury tax cap , this number will be negative (-).
 If it is under the cap, the number will be positive (+).
 Note: The cap status listed here is from the end of the previous season.